 No, you may never reuse or renew CNet passwords or passphrases.
 You may, however, create a plan for changing your password or passphrase that allows you to easily remember successive passwords or passphrases.
 For example, if your passphrase is “Oh, say can you see by the dawn’s early light”, changing the passphrase can be as simple as moving on to the next line: “What so proudly we hailed at the twilight’s last gleaming?”

 If you have forgotten your CNetID, you may look it up at Who Am I?.
 Alternately, you may contact the Identification & Privileges Office (IPO).
 They are located in the lobby of the Regenstein Library or you can call (773) 702-3344.

 CNetIDs cannot be changed.
 If you want to change your CNetID because of harassment, stalking, or other situations, contact firstname.lastname@example.org to discuss the problem.
 If you're looking for an alternate email address, you should create an alias.
 See CNetID Email Aliases FAQ for more information about creating an alias.

 If you are unable to create a CNetID through the CNetID Account Management website, it may be due to one of the following:

 - You are not eligible for an account.

 To determine which of these is the case, contact the Identification and Privileges Office (IPO).

 For almost all purposes there is no difference between @midway and @uchicago addresses.
 You should only give out your @uchicago.edu address, as @midway.uchicago.edu addresses are considered deprecated and only maintained as a legacy service.

-While some changes are made to your user account when you switch between student, staff, or faculty status your account name and password are unaffected.
-In other words, while you may be using different services, you will access them in the same way.
+While some changes are made to your user account when you switch between student, staff, or faculty status, your account name and password are unaffected.
+In other words, while you may use different services, you will access them in the same way.
 You should replace your UChicago ID card when you change roles at the Identification and Privileges Office (IPO).